edgeimpulse/expert-projects/worker-safety-posture-detection.md

 ![](.gitbook/assets/worker-safety-posture-detection/lifting-correct.jpg)

-I have collected the "squat" type data for around two minutess for model training, and 20 seconds of data for model testing.
+I have collected the "squat" type data for around two minutes for model training, and 20 seconds of data for model testing.

 ![](.gitbook/assets/worker-safety-posture-detection/data-lifting-correct.jpg)

-### Inorrect Lifting Posture
+### Incorrect Lifting Posture

 For incorrect lifting ("bent over") data, I have collected 2 minutes 30 seconds of data for model training, and another 30 seconds of data for model testing.